-- Having a risk register (i.e. a central repository of identified institutional risks that potentially pose a threat to the continuity of tax administration operations).
-Risk registers may vary from organization to organization but typically include, as a minimum, the following information: short description of the risk; date identified; likelihood of occurrence; severity of effect; mitigation measures; name of risk owner (i.e. person responsible for ensuring that risk is addressed); and risk status.5 - Having a plan for continuity of tax administration operations in the event of a disaster that destroys part or all of the administration's assets and resources, including human resources, buildings, IT and other equipment, data and other records.
-Plans of this kind (commonly referred to as business continuity plans or disaster recovery plans) typically: - Assess the likelihood and consequences of natural disasters (e.g., flood, fire, and earthquake) and manmade events (e.g., sabotage, theft, civil unrest, and internal fraud); - Outline steps to be taken in the event of disaster to maintain revenue collections, provide taxpayer services, ensure safety of staff, and preserve confidentiality of taxpayer records. - Training staff in disaster recovery procedures (e.g., through disaster simulation exercises).

-- Taking preventive measures (e.g., offsite backup of data) and implementing internal controls to protect tax administration systems from fraud and error (covered in detail in POA 9). - Having effective internal and external oversight to detect and deter unwanted events (see POA 9).
+- Having a plan for continuity of tax administration operations in the event of disruptive actions that destroy or affect part or all the administration's assets and resources, including human resources, buildings, IT and other equipment, data and other records.
+Plans of this kind (commonly referred to as business continuity plans or disaster recovery plans) typically: - Assess the likelihood and consequences of natural disasters (e.g., flood, fire, and earthquake) and disruptive man-made events (e.g., cyber-security attack, sabotage, theft, civil unrest, arson and internal fraud); - Outline steps to be taken in the event of disruptive actions to maintain revenue collections, provide taxpayer services, ensure safety of staff, and preserve confidentiality of taxpayer records. - Addressing operational risks using steps of the kind described in Box 3. - Taking preventive measures (e.g., offsite backup of data) and implementing internal controls to protect tax administration systems from fraud and error (covered in detail in POA 9). - Having effective internal and external oversight to detect and deter unwanted events (covered in detail in POA 9).